 What’s your threshold for spending a credit inquiry?

-I thought it would be interesting to hear what it takes in a credit card sign-up bonus to get you to give up that oh so valuable credit inquiry?
+I thought it would be interesting to hear what it takes in a credit card sign-up bonus to get you to give up that oh-so-valuable credit inquiry.

-I look for cash back cards now, primarily with no annual fee, as our miles pile is pretty good sized.
-I just picked up a $250 sign-up bonus from Suntrust with no fee the first year.
-But I’m always looking for more.
+I look for cash-back cards now, primarily with no annual fee, as our miles pile is pretty good-sized.
+I just picked up a $250 sign-up bonus from Suntrust with no fee the first year, but I’m always looking for more.

-Maybe some of you will share the oddball cash back cards you’ve found with at least a $250 statement credit or cash back?
+Maybe some of you will share the oddball cash-back cards you’ve found with at least a $250 statement credit or cash back?
 I’m sure others in the group with loads of cards and/or miles in their pockets would like to hear about that unknown card you found.
 I know I would.

 Life goes on when over 5/24.
 Amex offers great combos, and now so does Citi with the Double Cash now paying in Thank You points.